natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 Make that brick into a prefab so that you can have a master copy because we are going to spawn many of these in the scene.

 > You might notice that Mario's animation doesn't get reset to "idle" state after he jumps onto the brick, because it is now colliding with a brick and not ground.
+Fix `PlayerController.cs` to consider the case where he can jump onto obstacles like this as well.
+>
-Fix your PlayerController.cs to consider the case where he can jump onto obstacles like this as well.
-A cheap and easy way will be to add a Tag to the brick, e.g: `Obstacle` and add that check as well when resetting the `onGround` animator parameter.
+>A cheap and easy way will be to add a **new** Tag to the brick, e.g: `Obstacles` and add that check as well when resetting the `onGround` animator parameter.

 ## Effector2D
 Suppose you want to create a platform that allows only one-way collision.
 You can upgrade your 2DColliders to be used with a new component called **[effectors](https://docs.unity3d.com/Manual/Effectors2D.html)**.